jvargasmu/population_estimation/README.md

 ## Citation

-If this code is useful for you, please cite our paper:
+If this code and/or data is useful for you, please cite our paper:
 ```
 @article{metzger2022fine,
   title={Fine-grained population mapping from coarse census counts and open geodata},